mr-anton-t/axe-playwright-report/README.md

 }
 ```

-- The `@axe()` decorator will run an accessibility scan before the decorated method.
+- The `@axeScan()` decorator will run an accessibility scan after the decorated method.
-- Results are saved as JSON in the output directory (default: `sunrise-axe-dashboard/pages`).
+- Results are saved as JSON in the output directory (default: `axe-playwright-report/pages`).

 > ### ⚠️ **Limitations**